-On Page 4, set the Network Call Redirection field to y.
-This enables the use of the SIP REFER method for calls transferred back to the PSTN.
-Set the Send Diversion Header field to y.
-This is needed to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.
+On Page 4, set the Network Call Redirection field to n.
+See Section 2.2 for more details on this setting.
+Set the Send Diversion Header field to y, this is needed to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.
 Set the Support Request History field to n.

-Set the Telephone Event Payload Type to 101, and Convert 180 to 183 for Early Media to y, the values preferred by XO Communications.
+Set the Telephone Event Payload Type to 101, and Convert 180 to 183 for Early Media to y, the values preferred by Group of Gold Line.
 Default values were used for all other fields.